Lawrence Hamlar: Business, Civic Leadership

 In the 1960s, Hamlar led a biracial committee of twelve white and black Roanoke business leaders to peacefully desegregate Roanoke, Virginia.
 Most notably, Hamlar worked with city leaders to quell civil disturbance after the 1968 assassination of Dr. Martin Luther King Jr.

 Hamlar's contributions to his native Roanoke Valley spanned many fields, including business, athletics, education and politics.
 An outspoken advocate of higher education, Hamlar served on the board of Virginia Western Community College for 8 years and as its board's president for 2 years.
 Hamlar established the Constance J. Hamlar Memorial English Major Scholarship for minority students at Virginia Western Community College to honor his late wife Constance who taught English at the community college for 11 years.
 In 1994, this endowment exceed $250,000.
 In 1983, Hamlar established another memorial scholarship in his late wife's name at Roanoke College.

 Total Action Against Poverty named Hamlar Humanitarian of the Year in 1993.

 Hamlar also co-founded the Pine Valley Golf Association during Jim Crow segregation in October 1959, and was a member of its Pine Valley Golf Association Hall of Fame.
 He was also the first African-American member accepted to Roanoke's elite Shenandoah Club.

 Hamlar was a co-founder of Valley Bank in Roanoke, Virginia.
 He was also the Chairman of Explorer Park during its formation.
 He was also a member of Destination Education and helped established the Roanoke Higher Education Center in May 2001.
 Hamlar also served as campaign manager for former Roanoke Mayor Noel C. Taylor, widely considered one of the most influential leaders in Roanoke, Virginia's history.
 Hamlar was awarded the Noel C. Taylor Distinguished Humanitarian Award in 1993 and the City of Roanoke Citizen of the Year in 2001.
 Hamlar served on numerous board including the Roanoke Ballet, Roanoke College as a trustee and 15-year board member, Roanoke Memorial Hospital, Roanoke Symphony Society, and the Roanoke Science Museum.

 Appearance in Jet Magazine

-Prior to his marriage to Constance, Hamlar was listed in famed African American society columnist Gerri Major's 1958 national Society column within the ubiquitous African American magazine, Jet Magazine, as Black Roanoke's Top Bachelor.
+Prior to his marriage to Constance, Hamlar was listed in famed African American society columnist Gerri Major's 1958 national Society column within the ubiquitous African American magazine, Jet, as Black Roanoke's Top Bachelor.